tjweisman/cr_download/README.md

     Otherwise, download and extract the repository, and run `python setup.py install` from the directory you extracted it to.

-3. Run `streamlink --twitch-oauth-authenticate` and copy the contents of the displayed page into the file `~/.config/cr_download/.streamlinkconfig` (you will need to create this file).
+3. Run `streamlink --twitch-oauth-authenticate` to authorize streamlink to access your Twitch account.
+Copy the provided oauth token into your config file, located at `~/.config/cr_download/config.yaml` (it will be automatically created the first time you run the program).

 Usage
 ==================================